10-week Academic English Pre-sessional Course for Postgraduate Offer-holders (blended learning)

 - Write clear, well-structured texts on complex topics in an appropriate style for their field, using supporting evidence and examples from sources as required.

-- Give clear, well-structured presentations on complex subjects in their field, expanding and supporting points of view with appropriate reasons and examples.
+- Contribute meaningfully to discussions on complex subjects in their field, expanding and supporting points of view with appropriate reasons and examples.

 - Demonstrate detailed understanding of a wide range of lengthy, complex texts where stated opinions and implied points of view are discussed, given time to reread where necessary.